 "Take risks, travel far to serve the design professions," said Stephen Ayers.
 "Be honest, humble, compassionate leaders; continue on path to sustainability that will reduce dependence on foreign energy supplies; design, construct and operate buildings to assist other cultures to use advanced building codes; work to support preservation movement.
 Be part of the solution."

 Carl M. Sapers is a member of the Massachusetts Board of Architectural Registration and is engaged in the arbitration of international construction disputes.
-A former partner at the law firm of Hill & Barlow for forty years, he is an expert on the legal aspects of design practice.
-Now Professor Emeritus of the Graduate School of Design at Harvard University, Sapers taught courses in Studies in Professional Practice in Architecture.
+A former partner at the law firm of Hill & Barlow for 40 years, he is an expert on the legal aspects of design practice.
+Now professor emeritus of the Graduate School of Design at Harvard University, Sapers taught courses in Studies in Professional Practice in Architecture.
 At Hill & Barlow, his clients included the National Council of Architectural Registration Boards and more than 50 architecture and engineering firms.
 Sapers served as acting general counsel to the American Institute of Architects, of which he is an honorary member.
 He is the author of chapters in several books on legal aspects of the construction process.
 In 1975, he was awarded the Allied Professions Medal of the AIA.
 In 1991, he was awarded the Whitney North Seymour Medal of the American Arbitration Association.
 Sapers was the vice chairman of the Massachusetts Board of Registration in Medicine and served two terms as a member of the Council of the Boston Bar Association.
 He was a member of the board of the American Arbitration Association and of the National Building Museum.
-Sapers was the 1993-94 president of the American College of Construction Lawyers, and for nine years he was moderator of the Town of Brookline.
+Sapers was the 1993–1994 president of the American College of Construction Lawyers, and for nine years he was moderator of the Town of Brookline.
 He received a AB from Harvard College and a JD from Harvard Law School.

 H. Morse Payne is a mentor, an accomplished professional, and an inspirational leader.
 He showed promise as a young man, winning a prize for town planning in Norwood in 1939.
 A skilled draughtsman, Morse attended the BAC before winning both the BSA's travel scholarship and a scholarship to complete his architecture studies at MIT.
-After graduation, Morse joined The Architects Collaborative, where he would go on to serve as President.
+After graduation, Morse joined The Architects Collaborative, where he would go on to serve as president.
 Morse would later return to the BAC as an instructor, where he became known for inspiring his students with confidence and faith in their capacity to accomplish more.
-During the first of his two terms as President of the Board of Directors at the BAC, he presided over the vote to move to our current location at 320 Newbury Street.
+During the first of his two terms as president of the Board of Directors at the BAC, he presided over the vote to move to our current location at 320 Newbury Street.
 He is also our inaugural Cascieri Lecturer.
 In 1993, Morse delivered the inaugural Cascieri Lecture in the Humanities titled Urban Design in 17th Century New England.